la2050/challenge/submit.markdown

 * The grants challenge is all about making progress on our shared goals and metrics.
 Read about them [here](https://la2050.org/goals).
 * We’re holding office hours via webinar on February 9, February 24, and March 16. <a href="{{ site.office_hours_url }}">Sign-up for a webinar here.</a>
 * Need inspiration?
 Browse proposals from past My LA2050 winners on the [My LA2050 Ideas Archive](https://archive.la2050.org/search/?keywords=winner).
 * Want to prepare to submit?
-Check out the [application, scorecard, and rules](https://drive.google.com/drive/folders/1sKLxEqY0AMN1xpwgTKUIv-6d03puPkm4?usp=sharing).
+Check out the [application guide and rules](https://drive.google.com/drive/folders/1sKLxEqY0AMN1xpwgTKUIv-6d03puPkm4?usp=sharing).
-* Review the [scorecard](https://drive.google.com/file/d/1SFj6ON4xQ1GTcGAAv_FXalHxjmUMTwq9/view?usp=sharing) to see how your proposal will be evaluated.
+* Review the [evaluation scorecard](https://drive.google.com/file/d/1SFj6ON4xQ1GTcGAAv_FXalHxjmUMTwq9/view?usp=sharing) to see how your proposal will be evaluated.

 {% comment %}
 * Ready to submit?
 Check out the [entry form]({{ site.submission_url }}).